ZacharyCouchman/ZacharyCouchman/README.md

 - 📚 I'm learning as much as I can about front end and back end tech

-- 🕵️‍♂️ I am curios to discover and try new technologies when I can
+- 🕵️‍♂️ I am curious to discover and try new technologies when I can

 - 🏈 Fun Fact: I'm a big Carlton supporter in Aussie Rules football